Petri Kontiola: International play

 Kontiola made his international debut for Finland's junior team at the 2004 World Junior Championships in Helsinki, scoring 2 points in 7 games to help earn a bronze medal.
 He was later named to the men's 2007 IIHF World Championship team in Russia to make his senior debut.
 He finished among the Finnish leaders with 7 points in 9 games as Finland lost in the final to Canada to earn silver.

 Kontiola returned to the Finnish team three year later when he was selected for the 2010 IIHF World Championship tournament held in Germany.
 In seven games, he scored three goals before Finland was eliminated on May 20, 2010, after Kontiola missed a penalty-shot in the quarterfinal shootout against the Czech Republic.

-Kontiola was named to Finnish roster for competition at the 2014 IIHF World Championship.
+Kontiola was named to the Finnish roster for competition at the 2014 IIHF World Championship.
+An interview he gave at the tournament with Czech Television reporter Hana Ježková, in which he replied "I don't know" to all three of her questions before walking away, went viral.
+Kontiola later gave Ježková another interview and hugged her to apologize.

 Kontiola played in the 2021 IIHF World Championship, where he won his third silver medal.
 His mistake during the overtime period of the gold medal game led to Nick Paul scoring the tournament-winning goal for team Canada.